nogibjj/esg-controversy-tracker/README.md

 We perform the following pre-processing steps
 ### 2.2.1 Stopword Removal
 <p align="justify">Words that frequently occur in the corpus that dont convey any meaning are considered stopwords.
 For example, words like “the”, “and”, “an” etc. which dont have any inherent meaning but are required to form grammatical sentences are considered stopwords.
-Removing them for the corpus before training, will allow the model to focus more on words that contribute to the task at hand, in this case sentiment analysis. </p>
+Removing them for the corpus before training, will allow the model to focus more on words that contribute to the task of sentiment analysis. </p>

 ### 2.2.2 Non-alphanumeric character removal (Incomplete)
 <p align="justify">Similar to stopword removal, this also follows through to do